 - Reach out to others rather than waiting for “the” email or phone call

 - Focus more on the “who” than the “what” or “how"

 It’s also important to recognize the different communication styles of colleagues, coworkers, and leadership.

-By recognizing the different communication styles of who the interaction is with, more effective, respectful, and efficient communication can come about.
+By recognizing the different communication styles of the colleagues with whom you're interacting, more effective and respectful relationships can come about.